“Monetary policy and the mortgage market” (Job Market Paper)

 “Inertia of dominated pension investments: evidence from an information intervention”

 With Louise Lorentzon

-In this paper we empirically investigate potential causes of imperfect competition in the fund market, as characterized by high price dispersion among comparable funds.
+The market for long-term savings in mutual funds is characterized by high price dispersion between similar funds.
+In this paper, we conduct an empirical investigation into possible causes of imperfect competition in this market.
 We discriminate between three main hypotheses on the demand side: a lack of awareness of price dispersion, search costs, and financial illiteracy.
-A large-scale field experiment is conducted where information letters are sent to pension savers in two dominated funds in the Swedish premium pension system.
-We show that an information intervention that increases awareness of dominating funds, and reduces search costs to find such alternatives, can significantly improve households’ real investment choices.
-Nonetheless, a majority of savers who receive information about the name of the dominating fund do not switch funds.
-We conclude that the high degree of inertia in pension investments remains even when search friction for identifying dominating alternatives are eliminated.
+We run a large-scale field experiment in the Swedish public pension system.
+Information letters are sent to pension savers in two index funds, where there exists a cheaper fund with the same index strategy.
+We show that an information intervention that increases the awareness of a cheaper, dominating fund, at the same time as it reduces the search costs for finding such an alternative, can significantly improve households’ real investment allocations.
+Nonetheless, a majority of savers who are sent information about the name of the dominating fund do not switch funds.
+Thus, the high degree of inertia in pension investments remains even when search frictions for identifying dominating alternatives are eliminated.

 In this paper, we investigate to what extent stricter mortgage lending standards affect households’ ability to smooth consumption.
 Using a heterogeneous-household model with incomplete markets, we find that a permanently lower loan-to-value (LTV) or payment-to-income (PTI) requirement only marginally affects the aggregate consumption response to a negative wealth shock.
 We show that even the distribution of marginal propensities to consume across households is remarkably insensitive to these permanent policies.
 In contrast, households’ consumption responses can be reduced if a temporary stricter LTV or PTI requirement is implemented prior to a negative wealth shock.
 However, strong assumptions need to be made for temporary policies to be welfare improving.